aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/shapes/text-options/set-line-spacing-of-the-paragraph-in-a-shape-or-textbox/_index.md

 ---
 title: Set Line Spacing of the Paragraph in a Shape or Textbox with C++
 linktitle: Set Line Spacing of the Paragraph
 type: docs
 weight: 290
 url: /cpp/set-line-spacing-of-the-paragraph-in-a-shape-or-textbox/
 description: Learn how to set line spacing, space before, and space after in a paragraph within a shape or textbox using Aspose.Cells for C++.
 ai_search_scope: cells_cpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 {{% alert color="primary" %}}

-You can set the line space of the paragraph, its space before and space after using the [**TextParagraph.GetLineSpace()**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing.texts/textparagraph/getlinespace/), [**TextParagraph.GetSpaceBefore()**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing.texts/textparagraph/getspacebefore/) and [**TextParagraph.GetSpaceAfter()**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing.texts/textparagraph/getspaceafter/) properties of the [**TextParagraph**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing.texts/textparagraph/) class.
+You can set the line spacing of the paragraph, its space before, and its space after using the [**TextParagraph.GetLineSpace()**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing.texts/textparagraph/getlinespace/), [**TextParagraph.GetSpaceBefore()**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing.texts/textparagraph/getspacebefore/) and [**TextParagraph.GetSpaceAfter()**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing.texts/textparagraph/getspaceafter/) properties of the [**TextParagraph**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing.texts/textparagraph/) class.

 {{% /alert %}}

 The following sample code explains the usage of the mentioned properties.

 ```cpp
 #include <iostream>